grpc-ecosystem/grpc-codelabs/codelabs/Getting_Started_with_gRPC_Java_Streaming/README.md

 @@ -0,0 +1,24 @@
-# Getting Started with gRPC-Java
+# Getting Started with gRPC-Java Streaming

 Get hands-on with gRPC for Java in this interactive codelab! <!-- TODO(larry-safran): Insert link once codelab is published. -->

+This is a follow on to Getting Started with gRPC which has a unary RPC.

 Perfect for Java developers new to gRPC, those seeking a refresher, or anyone building distributed systems.
 No prior gRPC experience needed!